ADLS Tuition Policy.

 15.4) A late payment is any payment that is made either on the day tuition is due or after the due payment date, which is usually outlined in emails.
 If no date is given in later emails please check earlier ones as we do not always repeat this information in every payment reminder, as this information is also available in the terms of service.
 Where a payment date is not specified or you cannot find it the default date shall be as mentioned above in section 2 of these terms of understanding.
 Payments are due by midday on the first of each month.

 15.5) The beginning of the month shall mean that payments can be made from the time your last lesson, for the month, has ended or the last date of the month until and no later than on the 1st of the following month.

 16. LESSON AND PAYMENT ROLLOVERS.

-What if you are the tutor have to miss a lesson?
+What if you are the tutor has to miss a lesson?